 Case Study 1: South End Condo Turnaround

 A Charlotte agent had a 2-bedroom condo in South End that sat on the market for 45 days—vacant.
 After switching to virtual staging via RealVision AI, the unit was restaged in a mid-century modern style.
 Within 48 hours, the agent received 5 showing requests.
 The property went under contract in 7 days at 97% of asking price.
 The total staging investment: $400.
+The seller saved approximately $2,500 compared to physical staging for one month.

 Case Study 2: Ballantyne Family Home

 A home in Ballantyne was listed during the slower winter season.
 Physical staging quotes came back at $3,500/month.
 The agent used virtual staging for all 6 rooms, costing $1,200 total—no monthly fees.
 The home received an offer in 14 days, and the seller saved over $2,000 compared to a month of physical staging.
+The buyer commented that the virtual staging made the home feel move-in ready.

 How to Get Started with Virtual Staging Software in Charlotte